We will open submissions again on March 1, 2023. Please check back then!

 More information about the series:

 Projects in the series take up themes of all kinds, exploring topics from immigration to family, education to identity.
 The series provides a place for exploration and boundary pushing, and celebrates hybridity, experimentation, and creativity.
 Projects will be produced with quality and care, and will exemplify the full breadth of creative visual work being created by today’s Latinx artists.
 The series is edited by Frederick Luis Aldama, University Distinguished Scholar and Arts & Humanities Distinguished Professor of English, Spanish and Portuguese at The Ohio State University.
-He is the author, co-author, and co-editor of 24 books, including the bilingual illustrated fiction book, Long Stories Cut Short: Flash Fiction from the Borderlands.
+He is the author, co-author, and co-editor of 24 books, including the graphic short story collection, Through Fences, winner of the 2025 Texas Association of Chicanos in Higher Education Outstanding Book Award in Fiction.